James Lanier: Career

 His sudden wealth allowed him to build a large mansion in Madison; it was completed in 1844.
 His wife Elizabeth died in 1846 and he was remarried to Margaret Mary McClure in 1848.

 In 1849, he began trading railroad shares in New York in a bank he started there in the same year with Richard Winslow called Winslow, Lanier & Co.
-In 1851, he moved to the state to New York, where he would manage his new business.
+In 1851, he moved to the state of New York, where he would manage his new business.
 He never moved back to Indiana.

 At the request of Gov. Oliver P. Morton, Lanier loaned the Indiana government over one million dollars without security to help the state avoid bankruptcy during the American Civil War.
 The money was used to pay interest on the state debt and outfit troops.
 It was all repaid by 1870.
 The state, grateful for his help, has preserved his residence in Madison, the Lanier Mansion, as a state historic site.